 Facing Social Realities

 Most people enjoy happier lives when they learn to accept personal flaws they cannot change.
 That said, modern advancements now allow us to correct crooked smiles; so we can attain more confidence that will help us enjoy richer, more enjoyable social lives.
 It’s time to get real about the world we live in and accept the fact that teeth really do matter.
 With that said, some adults avoid corrective treatments, because they fear traditional metallic braces will make them look immature.
 For these people, offer an inconspicuous way to straighten teeth, so they can finally get the smiles they’ve been dreaming of without turning their lives upside down.
-To learn more, call Collins Dentistry & Aestheitcs at 509-581-4188 in Spokane or 509-927-2273 in Spokane Valley.
+To learn more, call Collins Dentistry & Aesthetics at (509) 532-1111 in Spokane.